 3. In a Kitchen Aid chopper, blend the minced garlic and minced ginger, dried shrimp, and fried shallots together until it’s all blended well.
 (If you are using fresh minced lemongrass rather than the powder, add the minced lemongrass at this time.)

 4. I used the HexClad 12-inch pan to cook the sauce.
 Roast the blended dried shrimp mixture with the shrimp paste in bean oil, lemongrass and galanga powder for two minutes on medium heat.
 Then add in two tablespoons of water and cook for three minutes on medium high heat.
 Stir the mixture occasionally.

-5. Pour in the shredded palm sugar.
+5. Pour in the 2/3 cup of water and 3 cups of shredded palm sugar.

 6. Stir the sauce until the palm sugar dissolves.
 Turn heat to medium low to a light simmer.
 I added about 1 tablespoon of my homemade chili paste which contains a mix of habanero, Thai dragon, ghost, and Carolina reaper chili peppers.